Police: Vegas double killing suspect arrested in California

-LAS VEGAS — The suspect in the stabbing deaths of a Vietnamese tour group operator and a male tour employee at a Las Vegas Strip casino-hotel was arrested Thursday in California.
+LAS VEGAS — A man with a felony history in Nevada was arrested in California in the killings of a woman who owned a Vietnamese tour group and a male tour employee in what authorities characterized as a robbery-murder in a room at a Las Vegas hotel-casino, police said Thursday.

-Julius Trotter was arrested after a car chase in Chino, California, FBI spokeswoman Laura Eimiller said in an email.
-The arrest came the day after police in Las Vegas said they were seeking a man in his late 20s with a tattoo just below the neckline.
+Julius Trotter, 31, was arrested following a police chase in the Los Angeles area after police said they were seeking a man in his late 20s with a tattoo just below the neckline.

-Police have characterized the killings of Sang Boi Nghia and Khoung Ba Le Nguyen as a robbery-murder.
-They were found dead Friday in a room of the Circus-Circus casino-hotel.
+Trotter is accused in the June 1 stabbing deaths of Sang Boi Nghia and Khoung Ba Le Nguyen at the Circus Circus hotel, court records show.

+Officer Laura Meltzer, a Las Vegas department spokeswoman, said she didn’t immediately know the specific location of Trotter’s arrest or where he was being held.

 Police Lt.
 Ray Spencer said the attack probably happened about the time someone reported hearing arguing in a room on the 21st floor of the hotel.